Tag Archives: Debt

 Received from Calvin Oaten

 Are we coming to the end of the ‘Golden Weather’?
 I say this, not in the meteorological sense, but rather in the sense that perhaps our society and its economic construct might be on the verge of a catastrophic change.
 Why?
 Well it seems that many signposts are pointing to an approaching collapse of the present model of the economy as constructed.
 This requires constant growth in order to sustain an ever increasing social budget.
 That in turn requires full or near full employment, a buoyant consumer market and a consequent ever increasing supply of energy and raw materials.
 None of these are finite, neither in New Zealand nor the Planet.
-The current model has, in order to foster this growth taken upon itself to ‘jazz up’ consumption by cultivating a culture of instant gratification, fueled by intensive marketing, planned obsolescence, and last but not least, very easy credit.
+The current model has, in order to foster this growth, taken upon itself to ‘jazz up’ consumption by cultivating a culture of instant gratification, fueled by intensive marketing, planned obsolescence, and last but not least, very easy credit.

 This easy credit has been promoted heavily by governments, local bodies, banks, retailers and all manner of financial institutions.
 This has brought about a dynamic shift in society’s attitude to debt.
 It has encouraged folk to spend beyond their immediate ability, to the point where their indebtedness is assuming dangerous proportions.
 This is manifested by ‘economic bubbles’ forming, none more so than our own housing market.
 The people in the industry, real estate companies, banks, financial institutions all rev up the market by convincing people that property is a great investment which will always hold its value.
 But we only have to look at Ireland, the UK, the USA, and lately Australia to see the lie of this claim.
 Property can always go down just as it can go up.
 Take a look at Japan.
 Its property bubble burst in 1989 and has never recovered.
 Off by as much as 70-80%.

 The result of all this is a hugely indebted developed world, including NZ.
 What caused this to happen?
 It seems to date back to around 1971, when then President Nixon was experiencing difficulty in financing the Vietnam war.
 At that time printing of money was constricted with the dollar being pegged to what is known as the gold standard.
 This meant that the amount of currency in circulation was limited by how much gold was held by the federal government.
 By leaving the gold standard the federal treasury was free to set its own parameters and to print accordingly.
 That resulted in a vast increase in all paper currencies around the world with a burst of inflation throughout the 1970s and 1980s.
-Historically, all monies eventually revert to the mean, and this has always been to a standard unit of value, GOLD.
-Throughout history, even before Roman times this has always prevailed.
-Trust in paper currencies sooner or later fail and there is a collapse.

 We’ve seen it in modern times with Germany (in the 1920-30s), Argentina (several times), Greece, and very recently Iceland.
 The USA federal government has just breached its self-imposed debt ceiling of $16 trillion.
 If anyone wonders what $1 trillion represents, look at it as a time equivalent.
 Let’s say one was to repay $1 trillion at the rate of $1 per second.
 Working 24/7, 360 days per year it would take “32,000 YEARS”.
 So multiply that by 16 and it is easy to see that this debt will never be repaid.
 Worse, it is growing as we speak.